Testing for equivalence of pre-trends in Difference-in-Differences estimation: Theory and Implementation

 While this test is computationally attractive, a well-known disadvantage of testing procedures based on the IU principle is that they tend to be rather conservative \citep[see][among others]{berger1996bioequivalence}, which is confirmed by our simulation study (see Table \ref{rejection frequencies ar3 1}).

-To obtain a more powerful test for the hypotheses \eqref{equivalence hypothesis 1}, we proceed as follows: In the first step, estimate $\beta$ in \eqref{main model new} to obtain the unconstrained TWFE estimator $\betahat_u$.
+Specifically for the TWFE model \eqref{main model new}, it is possible to obtain a more powerful test for the hypothesis \eqref{equivalence hypothesis 1} as follows: In the first step, estimate $\beta$ in \eqref{main model new} to obtain the unconstrained TWFE estimator $\betahat_u$.
 In the second step, re-estimate \eqref{main model new} by minimizing the sum of squared residuals under the constraint $ \| \beta \|_\infty = \max_{l=1,...,T}|\beta_l| = \delta$ to obtain a constrained estimator, say $\betahat_c$.
 We then define new estimators of the parameters as

 and